 The good news is, little Instagram films aren’t that difficult or time consuming to edit and produce.
 There’s loads of apps out there to make it as easy as possible for you.
-I consider there to be 2 steps to putting together a mini movie for Insta – Editing and adding Effects and Filters.
+I consider there to be 2 steps to putting together an Instagram video – Editing and adding Effects and Filters.

 I use a selection of apps for both.

 I’ve been using In Shot for ages.
 Before making longer films for Instagram, In Shot was my go to editing app for my 15 second day videos (these are available on my Instagram Stories).
 In Shot’s so easy to use.
 Just load up your clips and shorten them and move them about until you’re happy.
 You can then export your video to your camera roll.

 In Shot offers a lot of extras too, like stickers and text.
 I always add text to the first clip of the video just to add a bit of context.
 There’s a short tutorial on my IGTV.
 You can find it here.
 In Shot also links to your iTunes account, allowing you to add music to your little film.
 Make sure it’s legal though, and check the copyright.
 I love filmmusic for their royalty free options.

 Video Leap comes from Enlight, who offer several apps for sprucing up your photos and Instagram content.
 Videoleap’s another favourite editing app of mine.
 Again it’s easy to use – it makes editing a doddle and doesn’t take too long.
 Alongside all the usual features expected from an editing app (adding music and text, for example), it has the option of adding filters and additional light effects.

 Much like the editing apps, I certainly have my go to apps for adding definition, filters and light effects to my films.
 There’s so many to choose from, but once you’ve found what you like, you’ll probably find you’ll use the same few apps.
 It’s fun to have a play around with different effects.
 I’m a bit of a fan of a little light leak and I like to see how certain effects transform my mini movies.